Public Opinion on Transparency at the FDA

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Sean C. Rose, M.D., of Ohio State University in Columbus, is the corresponding author.
+Authors: Ryan D. Nipp, M.D., M.P.H., of Massachusetts General Hospital in Boston, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.